jscott7/CSVComparer/README.md

 **Delimiter**  Allows other separaters, i.e. pipe '|' to be used

 **KeyColumns** Lists the columns required to obtain a unique key for each row

+**ExcludedColumns** List the columns to be excluded from the comparison

 **IgnoreInvalidRows** If a row doesn't have the same number of columns (it may be a descriptive footer for example) do not include in the comparison